 15.6.i. recognize the role of children’s psychological safety in learning and include guidance techniques that support children;

-15.6.j. promote the use of developmentally appropriate curriculum and assessment principles to determine how technology is incorporated into the classroom environment as a complement to, not substitute for, effective teaching or quality curriculum.
+15.6.j. promote the use of developmentally appropriate curriculum and formative assessment principles to determine how technology is incorporated into the classroom environment as a resource, rather than a substitute, for effective teaching or quality curriculum.

 15.7.
 When a WV Pre-K classroom plans an activity that involves active media, the center shall ensure that:

-15.7.a. the active media supplements but does not replace traditional early childhood materials;
+15.7.a. the active media supplements but does not replace traditional early childhood materials or experiences;

-15.7.d. the computer software chosen is developmentally appropriate and supports creative play and learning.
+15.7.d.
+Active media chosen is developmentally appropriate and supports creative play and learning.

 15.8.
 If passive media is used, a WV Pre-K classroom shall ensure that: